Nuclear facilities in Iran: Natanz

 The Natanz nuclear facility is located in old Kashan-Natanz near the village of Deh-Zireh, outside the city of Qom, about 40 km southeast of Kashan and approximately 160 km north of Esfahan.
 It is Iran's primary uranium enrichment site, and consists of both the Fuel Enrichment Plant (FEP) and the Pilot Fuel Enrichment Plant (PFEP).
 The Uranium enrichment plant in Natanz was first exposed by the National Council of Resistance of Iran (NCRI) in 2002, leading to emerging concerns about Iran's nuclear program.

 On 28 October 2020, the International Atomic Energy Agency (IAEA) released satellite images revealing that Iran had begun the construction of an underground plant near its nuclear facility at Natanz.
 In November 2024, according to the Washington Post, satellite images show that construction is underway at the Natanz Nuclear Facility.
 Also, the International Atomic Energy Agency has announced that Iran is building an advanced centrifuge assembly plant in the underground of Natanz Nuclear Facility.

 The Natanz facility was targeted by Israeli strikes in June 2025.
 An Israeli official claimed the facility was destroyed.
 According to IAEA chief Rafael Grossi, the above ground enrichment facility was completely destroyed.
+On 2 March 2026, the facility was again bombed by the United States, with its entrance buildings suffering significant damage.
+While the underground facility remains intact, the significant damage to the entrance buildings which was sustained in these bombings also made it now no longer able to be accessible.
+On 21 March 2026, the U.S. carried out strikes again on the facility.

 Kuh-e Kolang Gaz La ("Pickaxe Mountain")

 According to an analysis of satellite images by the Washington Post, after the American strike, Iran began accelerating construction on the underground site of Kuh-e Kolang Gaz La ("Pickaxe Mountain") tunneled into the Zagros mountain range approximately one mile to the south of the Natanz nuclear facility.
-Although work on the site began in 2020, international inspectors were never given access.
-According to analysts who monitor the site's development, its depth may exceed that of the Natanz Site, at 260-330 feet, and is potentially intended for the secure storage of Iran's stockpile of near-weapons-grade uranium or for covert uranium enrichment.
+Work on the site began in 2020.
+As of September 2025, international inspectors had not been given access.
+According to analysts who monitor the site's development, its depth may exceed that of the Natanz Site, at 260–330 feet, and is potentially intended for the secure storage of Iran's stockpile of near-weapons-grade uranium or for covert uranium enrichment.
 The site's footprint aboveground covers an area of approximately one square mile, and features two pairs of entrance tunnels, one to the east and one to the west.
-Satellite images reveal major changes made to the site between 30 June and 18 September: construction of a 4000 foot security wall which completed the enclosure, reinforcement of one of the tunnel entrances, increased piles of excavated spoil indicating underground expansion, as well as the grading of the road parallel to the perimeter.
+Satellite images reveal major changes made to the site between 30 June and 18 September 2025: construction of a 4000 foot security wall which completed the enclosure, reinforcement of one of the tunnel entrances, increased piles of excavated spoil indicating underground expansion, as well as the grading of the road parallel to the perimeter.